google-deepmind/open_spiel/open_spiel/python/algorithms/alpha_zero/README.md

 2. Rewritten utils like replay buffer and configuation classes to support the device-agnostic implementation
 3. Added `vmap` to the modules for the batched computation
 4. Added full test coverage for the utility
-5. [TODO] Added a Tensorboard support for the loggning

 ## Challenges (contributions are open!)
 1. Implement sharding for multi-processing or multi-hostage (`xmap, jax.shard_map`) training and inference
 2. Compile learning process (`model.update`) using a parallel associative scan (`jax.lax.scan`)
 3. Add support of different logging methods, like `wandb` and such
+4. Add Tensorboard support for a "on-line" logging